 Since its initial investment in CUCO Co-op Class B shares, the Credit Union elected to classify it as available-for-sale requiring the investment to be carried at fair value.
 Changes in fair value are recognized as a separate component of other comprehensive income.
-At December 31, 2018, CUCO Co-op provided an estimate of fair value of the investment of \$6,393 (2017 - \$6,393), a decrease (increase) in value of \$Nil (2017 - \$(202,812)) after accounting for return of capital distributions.
+During the year, the remainder of the Class B share capital was distributed.
+At December 31, 2019, the fair value of the investment was \$Nil (2018 - \$6,393), after return of capital distributions and a final dividend.